-Arthur Caplan of the Perelman School of Medicine leads a discussion on face transplantation.
+Arthur Caplan of the Perelman School of Medicine contributes his views on an attempt to restrict abortion.

 Perelman School of Medicine

-Arthur Caplan of the Perelman School of Medicine shares his opinion on patients leaving their inheritance to their health-care providers.
+Arthur Caplan of the Perelman School of Medicine contributes his views on scientists being bullied by stem cell clinics.